Kwiziq community member

 22 February 2018

-This relates to:When to use El Pretérito Perfecto or El Pretérito Indefinido (present perfect or simple past) -
+This question relates to:Spanish lesson "When to use El Pretérito Perfecto or El Pretérito Indefinido (present perfect or simple past)"

 Kwiziq language super star